-As part of its review of the scope and results of the audit, during the year the Audit Committee considered and approved PwC's plan for the audit of the financial statements for the year ended 31 March 2022.
+As part of its review of the scope and results of the audit, during the year the Audit Committee considered and approved PwC's plan for the audit of the financial statements for the year ended 31 March 2024.
 At the conclusion of the audit, PwC did not highlight any issues to the Audit Committee which would cause it to qualify its audit report nor did it highlight any fundamental internal control weaknesses.
-PwC has issued an unqualified audit report which is included on pages 39 to 45.
-The significant issues considered by the Audit Committee are discussed in the table on page 34.
+PwC has issued an unqualified audit report which is included on pages 38 to 44.
+The significant issues considered by the Audit Committee are discussed in the table below.